M.Fish Music Appreciation

 Died: Vienna, December 5, 1791

-At the age of four he could learn a piece of music in half an hour.
-At five he was playing the clavier incredibly well.
-At five he began composing, writing his first symphonies at the age of eight.
-He was constantly traveling all over Europe with his father, Leopold Mozart (1719-1787), a violinist, minor composer and Vice-Kapellmeister at the court of the Archbishop of Salzburg.
-The musical feats and tricks of young Wolfgang were exhibited to the courts (beginning in Munich in 1762), to musical academicians, and to the public.
-Between the ages of seven and fifteen, the young Mozart spent half of his time on tour.
-During these tours, Mozart heard, absorbed, and learned various European musical idioms, eventually crystallizing his own mature style.
+At age four, he could learn a piece of music in half an hour.
+At five, he was playing the clavier incredibly well.
+At five, he began composing, writing his first symphonies at eight.
+He was constantly traveling all over Europe with his father, Leopold Mozart (1719-1787), a violinist, minor composer, and Vice-Kapellmeister at the court of the Archbishop of Salzburg.
+The musical feats and tricks of young Wolfgang were exhibited to the courts (beginning in Munich in 1762), to musical academicians, and the public.
+The young Mozart spent half of his time on tour between seven and fifteen.
+During these tours, Mozart heard, absorbed, and learned various European musical idioms, eventually crystallizing his mature style.

 Mozart became court organist to the Archbishop.
-Mozart finally achieved an unceremonious dismissal from the archiepiscopal court in 1781, and thereafter became one of the first musicians in history to embark upon a free-lance career, without benefit of church, court, or a rich patron.
-Mozart moved to Vienna where for a time, things began to look bright for the young composer.
-Beginning in 1782 Mozart began turning out one masterpiece after another in every form and genre.
+Mozart finally achieved an unceremonious dismissal from the archiepiscopal court 1781 and thereafter became one of the first musicians in history to embark upon a free-lance career without the benefit of church, court, or a wealthy patron.
+Mozart moved to Vienna, where, for a time, things began to look bright for the young composer.
+Starting in 1782, in every form and genre, Mozart turned out one masterpiece after another.

-Mozart is probably the only composer in history to have written undisputed masterworks in virtually every musical genre of his age.
+Mozart is the only composer in history to have written undisputed masterworks in virtually every musical genre his age.

-In Vienna, Mozart became a regular at the court of Emperor Joseph II (1741-1790), where he wrote much of his greatest music.
+Mozart became a regular at the court of Emperor Joseph II (1741-1790) in Vienna, where he wrote much of his most excellent music.

 During his years in Vienna, Mozart also made the acquaintance of composer Franz Joseph Haydn.
-The two became close friends and the older composer's music had a profound influence on Mozart.
-Between 1782 and 1785, Mozart composed a series of six string quartets which he dedicated to Haydn.
-Upon playing through some of them together, Haydn said to Mozart's father, who was present, "Before God and as an honest man, your son is the greatest composer I know, either personally or by name."
+The two became close friends, and the older composer's music profoundly influenced Mozart.
+Between 1782 and 1785, Mozart composed a series of six string quartets, which he dedicated to Haydn.
+After playing through some of them together, Haydn told Mozart's father, who was present, "Before God and as an honest man, your son is the greatest composer I know, either personally or by name."

-Yet through his mismanagement of money (and as a successful composer of operas and a reknowned piano virtuoso, he made a great deal), and the documented incidences of his tactless, impulsive, and at times childish behavior in an era of powdered wigs and courtly manners, Mozart seemed to find it difficult to make a successful living.
-By 1790 he was writing letters to friends, describing himself and his family (he and Constanze had six children, only two of which survived) in desperate circumstances and begging for money.
-He was also by this time seriously ill, and had been intermittently for some time, with what was most likely disease of the kidneys.
-With the success of The Magic Flute and a newly granted yearly stipend, Mozart was just beginning to become financially stable when his illness brought an end to his life and career at the age of thirty-six.
-He was buried, like most Viennese in those days by the decree of Emperor Joseph, in a common grave, the exact location of which remains unknown.
+Yet through his mismanagement of money (and as a successful composer of operas and a renowned piano virtuoso, he made a great deal) and the documented incidences of his tactless, impulsive, and, at times, childish behavior in an era of powdered wigs and courtly manners, Mozart seemed to find it challenging to make a successful living.
+By 1790, he wrote letters to friends, describing himself and his family (he and Constanze had six children, only two of which survived) in desperate circumstances and begging for money.
+He was also by this time seriously ill and had been intermittently for some time, with what was most likely a disease of the kidneys.
+With the success of The Magic Flute and a newly granted yearly stipend, Mozart was beginning to become financially stable when his illness ended his life and career at the age of thirty-six.
+Like most Viennese in those days, he was buried by the decree of Emperor Joseph in a common grave, the exact location of which remains unknown.

 The influence of Mozart on the composers that followed cannot be emphasized too strongly.
-He was idolized by such late nineteenth century composers as Richard Wagner and Peter Tchaikovsky; and his music came to influence the neo-classical compositions of Igor Stravinsky and Sergei Prokofiev in the twentieth century.
+Late nineteenth-century composers, such as Richard Wagner and Peter Tchaikovsky, and his music influenced the neo-classical compositions of Igor Stravinsky and Sergei Prokofiev in the twentieth century.

 Mozart short bio (3 min.)